25 Black Models Who Broke Barriers in the Fashion World

 Pat Cleveland walks the runway.
 Photo: fashionstock / Deposit Photos

-Pat Cleveland’s story is a tapestry woven from the threads of fashion and civil rights, a vivid illustration of how one woman can redefine an industry.
-Discovered by a Vogue editor as a teenager, she became a muse for Halston and Stephen Burrows, icons of the 1970s fashion scene.
+Pat Cleveland became one of the first Black models to gain international acclaim in the 1970s.
+Discovered by a Vogue editor as a teenager, she became a muse for Halston and Stephen Burrows, icons of the fashion scene.

-But Cleveland wasn’t just another pretty face.
-She was a pioneer, one of the first Black models to gain international acclaim.
 Her twirls on the runway were a dance of defiance against racial barriers.
 Even today, her influence reverberates, with her daughter Anna Cleveland following in her footsteps.

 Jasmine Tookes